-Some of the people who visit us looking for construction supplies and scaffolding equipment, and those from the domestic sector in particular, ask our advice on when they have to use a tower.
+Some of the people visiting us for construction supplies and scaffolding equipment, and especially those from the domestic sector, ask our advice on when they need to use a tower.
 Some believe the law prohibits work at height using a ladder or a stepladder, but this isn’t true.
-In fact, many builders carry out low-risk work on ladders, or on trestles with scaffold boards laid across them to make a platform.
+In fact, many builders in the local area carry out low-risk work on ladders, or on trestles with scaffold boards laid across them to make a platform.
 Our Guildford yard has scaffold for sale, including trestles, boards and security barriers.

 It is up to you, or your contractor if you plan to use one, to assess the risk involved and to provide the job with suitable construction supplies and scaffolding equipment as needed.
 Realistically, building a tower to replace a couple of tiles on a porch roof in Guildford, and having to absorb the associated costs of buying or hiring scaffolding supplies, isn’t a good business or economical choice for a tradesman.

 Just because we have scaffold tubes and scaffold boards for sale, it doesn’t mean we’ll try to upsell you.

 A ladder, a stepladder or scaffold boards on builder’s trestles will allow work to proceed from floor level with minimal risk of injury should an operative fall.
 A contractor might still use temporary fencing when working at low-level heights to keep others away from the ladder or platform base.